The Best Free & Affordable Roadmap Tools for SaaS Companies

 Proof of innovation

 The motto of today’s world is, innovate or die.
 Use a public roadmap to show your customers that you are constantly innovating and creating new ways to satisfy their needs.
-It increases customer engagement, and according to Gallup, B2B companies with high levels of customer engagement have 63% lower customer attrition.
+It increases customer engagement, and according to Gallup, B2B companies with high levels of customer engagement have 63% lower customer attrition rate.

 Gather customer feedback